-To add a new source code provider, click the "Add" button to enter the Plug-in details page.
-The fields required are as follows:
+To add a new source code provider, click the "Add" button at the bottom to go to the Plug-in details page:

 - Name: The name of the source code provider that you're adding.
 This needs to match the name of the Plug-in DLL file that you're using (see the specific page for that provider in this documentation - eg Git).

 - Description: The description is for your use only, and does not affect operation of the plug-in.

 - Active: If checked, the plug-in is active and able to be used for any product.

 - Connection Info: This field holds the root of the repository for any product accessing the plug-in, unless overridden in the Product Settings.
 Use the syntax that is described for your tool on the relevant docs page for that provider.

 - Login / Password: The user id and the password of the user to use while accessing and retrieving information from the source code system.

 - Other Fields: The other fields (Domain, Custom1 -- Custom5) are provider-specific and will be described on the relevant docs page for that provider.

 When finished, click the "Insert" button and you will be taken back to the Source Code integration list page, with new provider listed as an available plug-in: